Defining Your School Brand: 10 Questions You Must Answer

-Consider using social media to show them in action in the classroom and let them tell your story.
-Many schools today have video on their website that shows the best of what they have to offer.
+Consider using social media to show them in action in the classroom, and let them tell your story.
+Many schools today have videos on their website that show the best of what they have to offer.

 Show your school climate – your beautiful campus, your dedicated teachers, and plenty of excited students.

 Tony Sinanis, learning leader from Cantiague Elementary in Long Island, New York, wants his students to be part of the story.

 Each week different students create Youtube updates about the exciting things happening in their school.